Common Japanese Mistakes: Using 気を付けて (Ki o Tsukete)

-Have you heard this Japanese expression before?
-When learning a foreign language, translations can sometimes skip some nuances.
-We found out that one of the common mistakes made in Japanese is related to the usage of the expression “ki o tsukete”.
+Have you ever heard of this Japanese expression before?
+When learning foreign languages, some nuances can often get lost when we try to translate a certain word or phrase into our native language.
+We found out that one of the common mistakes made in Japanese is related to the usage of the expression “気を付けて (Ki o Tsukete)”.

-The literal meaning is ‘be careful’.
-But you can also understand the phrase as a broad ‘(please) take care’.
-This nuance can be confusing.
-And this would explain why some foreigners use “ki o tsukete” when leaving someone’s home.
-Although they believe they are being polite, they are making a mistake.
+The literal meaning is ‘be careful’ but you can also understand the phrase as a broad ‘(please) take care’.
+This nuance can be confusing and would explain why some foreigners use “気を付けて (Ki o Tsukete)” when leaving someone’s home believing they are being polite but they are actually making a mistake.

 A: Please be careful during your business trip.